 SSDP Peer Education Program

-Students for Sensible Drug Policy believes that students should be an overall part of any campus and community prevention and intervention strategy.
 Our SSDP Peer Education program seeks to empower students in our network to analyze the relationship between drug policy and drug use by providing evidence-based drug information, teaching students to recognize and address dangerous behaviors and unhealthy attitudes, and promoting prosocial and harm reduction oriented behaviors and attitudes.

 SSDP is in a uniquely qualified position to do so because:

 Federal cannabis prohibition is at its end, but sensible drug policy is more relevant than ever.
 The United States has just ended a significant portion of the War on Drugs with the increasing approval and enactment of cannabis legalization.
 However, we as a society need to take time to recover – mentally, emotionally and physically – from our failed drug policies, relearn why we started this fight in the first place, and reflect on what values we should hold about drug policy and drug use culture as we move forward.
 SSDP peer education will further the mission, vision, and values of the organization by promoting education, not incarceration!

 Goals for SSDP Peer Education Program

 SSDP Peer Educators achieve this goal through three primary activities

 See the Peer Education Program 101 Powerpoint here

 SSDP Peer Education was launched at the SSDP 2016 International Conference with a presentation by former Pacific Region Outreach Coordinator, Frances Fu, ’11, and former SSDP Director of Drug Education, Vilmarie Narloch, PsyD ’09.
 At that time, the Training Curriculum went live, providing access to 12 lessons and accompanying resources.
 Since then, over 80 SSDPers have engaged in the training, and their feedback has helped us to develop the current 3rd Edition.